-Students will wear the LTC Business Programs collared shirt each day to class and while on a Job Shadow experience or on Co-op.
+Students will wear the designated program uniform each day to class and while on a Job Shadow experience, Co-op or clinical assignment.
 Shirts may be worn with pants or skirts.
 Shorts are not permitted.
-On designated days, students will be required to dress in business attire suitable for a job interview.
+On designated days, some programs will required students to dress in business attire suitable for a job interview.
 This is defined to be clothing that would be acceptable for most job candidates to wear to a standard job interview.
-If a student is absent on a designated day, they will dress in normal business attire or business attire suitable for a job interview on their next day of attendance.
-Designated days will be announced at least five class days in advance.